rritec/powerbi/Notebooks/PBI_04_03_Gateways_Data Refresh in Power BI.md

 ## Types of gateways
 - There are two different types of gateways, each for a different scenario:

   1. **On-premises data gateway** allows multiple users to connect to multiple on-premises data sources.
 You can use an on-premises data gateway with all supported services, with a single gateway installation.
-This gateway is well-suited to complex scenarios with multiple people accessing multiple data sources.
+This gateway is well-suited to complex scenarios with multiple people accessing multiple data sources.It is also called as **Enterprise** or **Standalone** Gateway

   2. **On-premises data gateway (personal mode)** allows one user to connect to sources, and can’t be shared with others.
 An on-premises data gateway (personal mode) can be used only with Power BI.
 This gateway is well-suited to scenarios where you’re the only person who creates reports, and you don't need to share any data sources with others.